robin-raymond/zax.io/flow-control.md

 #### `if` / `else if`

-If an `if` condition is `false` the `else` statement can immediately be followed by another `if` to condition testing for another condition dependent on the first condition being `false`.
+If an `if` condition is `false` then an `else` statement can immediately be followed by another `if` statement for testing another condition dependent on a first condition being `false`.

 ````zax
 print final : ()(...) = {